Jeff Bezos Early Days As Entrepreneur

 The Turning Point

-He has decided to leave in mid-1994, which was an excellent year for hedge fund firms and to waive his huge bonus.
+He left his Wall-Street job in mid-1994.
+It was an excellent year for hedge fund firms, yet he decided to leave and give up his huge bonus.

-When he shared this plan with his parents, they thought that he went crazy.
+When he shared his plan with his parents, they thought that he went crazy.

 The business was initially funded with a minimal budget.
 Bezos bootstrapped it with $10K in cash plus $84K in tax-free loans.

 He recruited 2 top-notch developers by giving them options and low salaries.

 They started to work from his home garage while Bezos built the tables from doors he had in his parking lot.

 His parents helped him with the funding efforts.
 In the early months of 1995, they invested $100K and later on an additional $145K.
 Bezos told his parents that there is a 70% chance that they will lose it all.

 They started to work on the website around the fall of 1994; by March of 1995, they had a beta version and soft launch with the first buyer.

 In July 1995, less than 12 months from the beginning of their journey, Amazon's website was open for everyone.